repository-service-tuf/repository-service-tuf-cli/docs/source/guide/index.rst

     The keys must have a password, and the file must be accessible.

-    Depending on the organization, each key has an owner, and each owner should insert the password personally.
+    Depending on the organization, each key has an owner, and each owner should insert their password personally.

     Note: the ceremony process won't show any password or key content.